faridzam/cognotiv-blog-test/README.md

 - open another terminal then run "npm run dev"

 - open localhost port 8000 on your browser to access the website

+short brief

+This system is made with Laravel for the backend, Vue for the frontend and uses the MySQL database.
+I used inertia for drive the frontend from backend. for the UI, I used tailwind(css), flowbite(ui library), and font-awesome(icon).